Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/getting_started_with_vin.rst

   Peer Connected Successfully

-* On the third terminal window, run ``VIN -n -a 127.0.0.1 -h 7071 -p 8081 -r 9091``.
+* On the third session run ``VIN -n -a 127.0.0.1 -h 7071 -p 8081 -r 9091`` if using *Linux* or ``VIN -app -n -a 127.0.0.1 -h 7071 -p 8081 -r 9091`` for *Windows*.
 Note that the HTTP, data and receipt ports are different than the node which was first instantiated.
-* On the final terminal window, run ``VIN_CLI 127.0.0.1 7070``.
+* On the final session run ``VIN_CLI 127.0.0.1 7070`` for both *Linux* and *Windows*.
 This will successfully launch the *VIN™ CLI* and connect it to the peer with HTTP port of ``7070``.
-If everything is working correctly, the terminal window should contain the following:
+If everything is working correctly, the CLI window should contain the following:

 .. figure:: images/getting_started_with_vin/vincli_connected_host.png
   :scale: 100